 It is anticipated that local heat networks will become an increasing part of the energy mix within West Dunbartonshire.
 Where one is already in place, which has capacity to support a development, properties should be connected to this utility.
-In all other areas, development should be heat network ready.
+In areas where a heat network is planned, development should be heat network ready.